 We have compiled a list of facts and details that may help customers become comfortable with carpet terms and definitions.
 This helps you feel confident in your decision when shopping for your new carpet.

-Face weight is the number of ounces per yard of fiber extending above the primary backing.
-All of these measurements (gauge, pitch, density and face weight) are dependent on one another.
+- Face Weight - Face weight is the number of ounces per yard of fiber extending above the primary backing.
+All of these measurements (gauge, pitch, density, and face weight) are dependent on one another.
 For example, if the density increases but the pile height doesn't change, the face weight will be greater.
 Or if the pile height raises with the density staying the same, the face weight will increase.

 The remainder of this article will provide information on cut-pile styles (59% of the current market), loop-pile types (28% of the market), and cut and loop-pile combination styles (13% of the market).